Ada-Developers-Academy/core-unit-3/learning-another-language/intro-to-functions.md

 Let's break down the details of this `increaseQuantity` function:

-- We create a `const` variable named our function name, `increaseQuantity`.
+- We create a `const` variable with the name we want our function to have, `increaseQuantity`.
-- We assign `increaseQuantity` to the right-hand value.
+- We assign `increaseQuantity` the right-hand value.
 - The right-hand value starts with the `function` keyword.
 - We create the parameter list using parentheses `()`.
 If there are zero parameters, we must include the parentheses and leave it empty.
 - The function opens and closes with curly braces `{}`.